 Studying languages and interacting with people from other cultures while in college is the way to acquire that ability.
 For many employers, your ability to communicate in a foreign language may be equally important to the specialist skills you will need to work in that field.

 A language major or minor will add value to your undergraduate degree.

 Most people who choose to study a second language do so for reasons that are neither practical nor academic; they do so for personal reasons.
 Some dream of being able to travel and to discover other countries, some want to learn the language of their ancestors to communicate with family members or to rediscover their roots, still others enjoy a pastime–such as a love of the arts, international sports, or fine cuisine–that could be enhanced by learning a language.
 Whatever your reason, whatever your passion in life, learning foreign languages open doors to the world.

 All language programs are supported by free foreign language tutors and state-of-the-art technology in our Language Resource Center.
 We also offer courses in English on world cultures, literatures, and translation.

 Language Resource Center

-The Language Resource Center (LRC), supervised by professor Jon Aske, is a computer-based language lab, tutoring center, and study space for students in the world languages and cultures department.
+The Language Resource Center (LRC) is a computer-based language lab, tutoring center, and study space for students in the world languages and cultures department.
 Students can complete workbook listening activities for their language courses, get extra help from tutors or by using online resources, listen to world music or watch foreign language films, take the Spanish placement test, or complete online homework assignments.